-Precision - a measure of the closeness of a set of measurements. (sometimes it is used to specify the fineness of detail to which a measurement is made, the significant figures)
+Precision - a measure of the closeness of a set of measurements. (sometimes it is used to specify the exactness of a measurement)

 To get a better feeling for the difference between accuracy & precision and random & systematic errors, let's consider the following shooting-target analogy.
 The experiment is to shoot a set of rounds at a stationary target and analyze the results.
 The results are summarized below.